 Walker and Navarro to Present at 2021 UN Day of Families Program

 May 15 is the International Day of Families, observed each year at the United Nations.
-The 2021 observance is scheduled to take place online Friday, May 14 from 10-11:30 a.m.
+The 2021 observance was broadcast live on Facebook Friday, May 14 from 10-11:30 a.m.
 ET.
-Watch the program live on Facebook: https://www.facebook.com/UNDESASocial

 Dr. Walker is an associate professor of Family Social Science at the University of Minnesota.
 She earned her doctorate in child and family studies from University of Wisconsin-Madison.
 The emphasis of her teaching and research is on technology integration in family education, early childhood parenting and childcare policy, and parent learning through social interactions.
 At NCFR, Dr. Walker is a past chair of the Education and Enrichment Section and past chair of the Families and Technology Focus Group.

 Ms. Navarro is a doctoral candidate in the Department of Human Development and Family Studies at the University of North Carolina at Greensboro.
 She received her B.A. in public health from Brown University and M.S.W. from Washington University in St. Louis.
 Her research interests center on families and technology, in particular the impact of technology on the parent-child relationship.

 Further information on this year's program can be found in the links below:

 - Background note

 - Biographies of Presenters

 - Background on the International Day of Families